6 Seriously Good Day Trips (90 Mins) From Paris

 Don't skip the Musée Condé, home to one of France's most impressive art collections, featuring works by Raphael and Delacroix.

 For a taste of royal life, take a stroll through the Grand Stables.
-They’re home to elegant horses, a breathtaking equestrian show, and enough Chantilly cream (whipped cream with sugar) to make you feel like royalty.
+They’re home to elegant horses, a cute equestrian show, and enough Chantilly cream (whipped cream with sugar) to make you feel like royalty.

-Getting there is easy; hop on a train from Paris Gare du Nord to Chantilly-Gouvieux station—it’s just 25 minutes away.
+Getting there is quite easy; hop on a train from Paris Gare du Nord to Chantilly-Gouvieux station—it’s just 25 minutes away.
 From there, it's a scenic 20-minute walk or a quick bus ride.
 TER train services (direction Creil) connect Paris' Gare du Nord with Chantilly–Gouvieux train station in 25 minutes.

 02—